How to Audit Your Cash Flow and Accounts Receivables

-Creating accurate reports on your company’s cash flow is an essential part of running a successful business.
-A cash flow statement can show how your accounts receivables, inventory, and accounts payable line up yearly.
+Performing a cash flow audit is an essential responsibility that every business owner should have on their year-end accounting checklist.
+Auditing a cash flow statement can show how your accounts receivable, inventory, and accounts payable line up yearly.

 By analyzing these trends, you’ll be better prepared to help your business grow.
-Falling behind on auditing your cash flow and receivables can significantly affect your business’s overall trend, so it is better to get ahead of the game and start thinking about managing your auditing tasks early to avoid any costly mistakes.
+Falling behind on auditing your cash flow and receivables can cause problems, so it is better to start thinking about managing your auditing tasks as early as possible to avoid any costly mistakes once tax season rolls around.
+However, new business owners might not be too familiar with this process.

-A Statement of Cash Flows is created using a balance sheet and income statement.
+A cash flow statement is created using a balance sheet and profit & loss statement, which together form the three essential financial statements.
 A balance sheet shows your company’s assets, liabilities, and shareholder equity, while the income statement shows your company’s revenue and expenses during a particular period.

 How to Audit Cash Flow

-Once you’ve done all of these steps, you’ve successfully completed a cash flow audit.
+Once you’ve completed all these steps, you’ll have successfully completed a cash flow audit!

 Although most cash flow audits go smoothly, it is worth being aware of some of the possible risks and vulnerabilities most companies face.
 Here are a few examples:

-• Changing Interest Rates – When interest rates vary quickly, company’s may have to borrow more, leading to decreased asset values.
+- Changing Interest Rates – When interest rates vary quickly, companies may have to borrow more, leading to decreased asset values.

-• Risk of Material Misstatement – Cash flow forecasting is based on assumptions from data.
+- Risk of Material Misstatement – Cash flow modeling is based on assumptions based on data.
 These assumptions leave a lot of room for error.
 If you use the wrong set of data or assume trends incorrectly, you might risk material misstatement.

-• Detection Risk – You will be at a detection risk if you miss material misstatement within your audit.
+- Detection Risk – You will be at a detection risk if you miss material misstatements within your audit.

-Accounts receivables are the total amount of money that a company is owed for products or services already delivered or given to a customer.
+Accounts receivable are the total amount of money that a company is owed for products or services already delivered or given to a customer.
 Customers would use credit to pay for the product or service.
-Accounts receivables are the opposite of accounts payable, which is when a company owes money.
-Some businesses choose to sell their receivables to a third party in exchange for cash up front (also known as accounts receivable financing.)
+Accounts receivable are the opposite of accounts payable, which is when a company owes money.
+Some businesses choose to sell their receivables to a third party in exchange for cash up front (also known as accounts receivable financing).

 How to Audit Accounts Receivables

-• To confirm your accounts receivable, you may need to directly get ahold of clients and get a motion of financial confirmation by the latter part of the auditing quarter.
+- To confirm your accounts receivable, you may need to directly get ahold of clients and get a motion of financial confirmation by the latter part for the auditing quarter.
 Usually, this would only be for those who owe more significant balances.

-• Checking this part of the receivables shows whether the amount of money given by the company was all adequately authorized.
+- Checking this part of the receivables shows whether the amount of money given by the company was adequately authorized.

 Here are some risks and vulnerabilities you may face while performing your account receivables:

-• Missing receivables – If invoices that don’t exist are created to increase your sales, and receivables are recorded on the current year instead of after the year ends, this can bring up issues.
+- Missing receivables – If invoices that don’t exist are created to increase your sales, and receivables are recorded in the current year instead of after the year ends, this can bring up issues.

-• Your company might not have control over receivables – If a company pledges as collateral for loans from the bank, they may not have as much control over receivables as they’d like.
+- Your company might not have control over receivables – If a company pledges collateral for loans from the bank, they may not have as much control over receivables as they’d like.

 The Bottom Line

-Auditing your cash flow and accounts receivables efficiently and accurately will not only help you become a better business owner.
-It will also help you recognize trends in your business that will give you a better idea of where you should be putting your money.
+Auditing your cash flow and receivables efficiently and accurately will not only help you become a better business owner, it will also help you recognize trends in your business that will give you a better idea of where you should be putting your money.

 Understanding the trends produced by your cash flow statement is also essential.
 If you don’t have enough cash on hand to pay debts, you’re at risk of going out of business.
 When you can anticipate when you’ll receive your money, you can better prepare to pay off what you need to in tight financial situations.